 Red Squirrel Project

 The Red Squirrel has suffered a dramatic population decline in the last century and they are extinct in much of Southern England, Northern Ireland and Wales.
 The Red Squirrels that we breed will help establish more breeding groups hopefully within collections in Cornwall, and in the long term we hope they will be released in Cornwall.
-Find out more at the Cornwall Red Squirrel Project.
+More info on our work and the involvemnet of HRH Prince Charles with Red Suirrels here.
+Plus, you can find more information at the Cornwall Red Squirrel Project.

 Help Save the Greys